dunglas/frankenphp/docs/static.md

 ```

 This will have created `frankenphp` and `xdebug-zts.so` in the current directory.
-If you move the `xdebug-zts.so` into your extension directory, add `zend_extension=xdebug-zts.so` to your php.ini and run FrankenPHP, it will load xdebug.
+If you move the `xdebug-zts.so` into your extension directory, add `zend_extension=xdebug-zts.so` to your php.ini and run FrankenPHP, it will load Xdebug.